seangllghr/makepaper/README.md

 #### `title-page` or `header-block`

-One or both of these boolean fields can be set `true` to indicate that the relevant type of paper title should be used.
+One or&mdash;if you're feeling brave&mdash;both of these boolean fields can be set `true` to indicate that the relevant type of paper title should be used.
 The `title-page` attribute produces an APA-style title page, with the paper title, author's name, and the university affiliation centered on the top half of the page.
 The latter produces a MLA-inspired header block, starting with the author's name and the paper short title, and optionally including the course and date.

 #### `abstract` and `keywords`